March 13, 2026, 9am – 3:30pm, Memorial Union 800 Langdon Street, Madison, WI 53706

 - Session A: Communicating Your Research to Policy Makers

-- Session C: How Foundation Partnerships Drive Innovation and Impact (tentative)
+- Session C: How Foundation Partnerships Drive Innovation and Impact – Great Hall

 - Network with colleagues and visit graduate posters

-- Session I: Adaptations for Aging – Modifying our everyday for living/equity
+- Session I: Adaptations for Aging – Modifying our everyday for living/equity, Old Madison

-- 3 -3:30pm Closing Activities: Affinity Mapping & Networking
+- 3 -3:30pm Closing Activities: Affinity Mapping & Networking, Great Hall

 - Join a theme table to discuss shared ideas and generate new relationships